pereiraj52/TaX-Ray-Canada/replit.md

 - June 28, 2025.
 Fixed Total Tax calculation in T1 extraction summary: corrected field 43500 reference to use calculated total (federal tax 42000 + provincial tax 42800) since field 43500 is not extracted from PDFs, updated Summary tab dashboard, Tax Summary section, refund/balance calculation, and Key Tax Information section
 - June 28, 2025.
 Changed balance owing color to brand warning color #D4B26A: updated refund/balance display in T1 extraction summary Tax Summary section to use brand-consistent gold color for balance owing amounts instead of red
 - June 28, 2025.
 Fixed line 12000 (Taxable Dividends) extraction error for Emilie: corrected PDF parser to avoid cross-spouse data contamination by implementing stricter pattern matching that excludes worksheet sections, comparative summaries, and credit calculations, preventing extraction of Jason's dividend data when processing Emilie's PDF, and updated database to null value for accurate reporting
+- June 28, 2025.
+Moved Enhanced CPP/QPP (Line 22215) from deductions to credits section: corrected classification by removing it from Support & Investment Deductions and adding it to Employment Credits section where it belongs as a tax credit, updated section totals and credit calculations for accurate tax reporting
 ```

 ## User Preferences